intervene-EU-H2020/prspipe/README.md

 The full pipeline can roughly be devided into two stages: (1) Download and adjustment of summary statistics using pre-computed LD reference panels where available and data from the 1000 Genomes project (publica data), and (2) prediction and evaluation of PRS using the adjusted summary statistics, which includes hyper-parameter tuning using cross validation.
 The second step uses private data e.g. from the UK Biobank or your biobank of interest. **We are currently evaluating running the second step in other biobanks**.

 Rules that re-implement the analysis of the UK Biobank data as shown in the GenoPred paper can be found in [`workflow/rules/ukbb.smk`](https://github.com/intervene-EU-H2020/prspipe/blob/main/workflow/rules/ukbb.smk).
-Follow the steps below in order to work with data from other biobanks.
+Follow the steps below in order to work with data from other biobanks using rules defined [`workflow/rules/external_biobanks.smk`](https://github.com/intervene-EU-H2020/prspipe/blob/main/workflow/rules/external_biobanks.smk).

 ### Basic Setup

 1. Install conda and [snakemake](#step-2-install-snakemake), if not available already.
-2. Clone the repository, and run `bash ./install.sh`.
+2. Clone the repository, and run `bash ./install_software.sh`.
 This will download necessary software dependencies.
 3. If singularity is **not** available, [install R-packages](#step-3-r-packages-and-other-dependencies).
 4. Download resources by running `bash run.sh --use-singularity get_plink_files_chr_all download_hapmap3_snplist`.
 5. Process the 1000 Genomes data by running `bash run.sh --use-singularity all_setup`